 And it also puts me in the position of once again, questioning.
 I could not trust my husband (granted he was a rotting appendage, but still).
 Not The Plumber restored my faith in the good and yet he, too, proved himself to be untrustworthy.
 And it takes me back, way back, to something else I’ve written about.
 The truth.
 The truth in everything.

 Its always going to come out.
 Its always there, no matter what is said, or hidden, or lied about.
 Lies change nothing except ones perception of the liar.

 Seriously.
 If Not The Plumber had had the stones to man up and tell me Hey Charlotte its been great but I don’t think this is right for me, I think we should break up, I would have been crushed, yes.
 But there would have been a truth in it, and it was a truth I knew already: Not The Plumber and I were never gonna work out.
 For a lot of reasons.
 Our lifestyles could never have fully meshed.
-Our parenting styles were polar opposites.
-He thrives in chaos and I must have order and routine or I’ll die.
-We are not intellectually on the same wave.

 So now where does this leave me?
-I think, in the days after we split but before he started avoiding me, that I imagined myself in the future talking about him with a fondness, as if he were part of my story, a sweet part, and I would always have a soft spot for him.
+I think, in the days after we split but before he started avoiding me, that I imagined myself in the future talking about him with a fondness, as if he were part of my story, a sweet chapter, and I would always have a soft spot for him.
 Now, instead, that story is rewritten and its an open wound, one I keep touching and disturbing and (knowing myself and my need to overthink and process all the things) will for awhile.

 And when I’m done what will be left will not be a sweet little love story but instead a furrowed scar, a reminder that trust comes with a price.
 It will be tale of how The Plumber (who once told me with utter conviction “I will never hurt you”) became Not The Plumber.
 How the flawed but noble lover became just another disappointment.